 While home workouts can be a great way to get some exercise, increase endorphins, and contribute to a happy mood, there are other things to do with your free time too!
 Read on for ten ideas to help you boost your mood and reduce stress or anxiety.

 April is Alcohol Awareness Month.
 About 1 in 4 college students report academic consequences from drinking, including missing class, falling behind in class, doing poorly on exams or papers, and receiving lower grades overall.

 Ever feel just completely burned out from school, work, or both?
 You’re not alone.
 Read to how to prevent your next burnout.

 College is a time of transition and growth.
 Most of us move hours away from home, leaving behind family, friends, and pets.
 This can make it difficult to feel connected.
 Below are some tips on how to connect here on campus!
-Find a study group Chances are, your classes will be full of students in…
+Join a club or organization!
+As soon as you get onto campus, Catapalooza is…

 It can also be hard for us to see our friends and loved ones struggling with body image.
 We may love and appreciate them for the humor, brightness, generosity, and kindness they bring to the world, but they may be blinded by negative body image and unable to see past the image that they see in the mirror.